julianmarmier/facedoodle-docs/docs/electronics.md

 The laser uses a pan-and-tilt mechanism with two servos.
 See the [plotter build section](/docs/build) for how the pieces work.
 The servos should be connected to the IO14 and IO2 pins, each one controlling a separate axis (alpha and beta).

 To power the Uno, we used a 9V battery pack.
-The power be supplied to the board by either soldering the battery's wires to the Vin and GND ports on the prototyping board, or by soldering them to a male power jack and connecting that to the Arduino's female power jack.
+The power can be supplied to the board by either soldering the battery's wires to the Vin and GND ports on the prototyping board, or by soldering them to a male power jack and connecting that to the Arduino's female power jack.

 ## Final circuit design